e2r2fx/VectorCode/docs/neovim.md

 ```

 The following are the available options for the parameter of this function:
+- `cli_cmds`: A table to customize the CLI command names / paths used by the plugin.
+  Supported keys:
+  - `vectorcode`: The command / path to use for the main CLI tool.
+Default: `"vectorcode"`.
+  - `vectorcode_server`: The command / path to use for the server component.
+Default: `"vectorcode-server"`.
 - `n_query`: number of retrieved documents.
 A large number gives a higher chance
   of including the right file, but with the risk of saturating the context
   window and getting truncated.
 Default: `1`;